-Andrew leads the Property Disputes team.
+Andrew is a senior counsel in the Real Estate Department and leads the Property Disputes team.
 He has been described in The Legal 500 as 'calm, knowledgeable and professional'.

 He has enormous experience of property disputes ranging from arguments about interference with rights of light at central London developments to shooting and fishing rights on country estates.
 He acts for property funds, landlords, tenants, developers, professional sports clubs and many other clients.
 He has recently led the team in a development dispute acting for the stadium owners of Chelsea Football Club's stadium at Stamford Bridge.